abhishekkumar2718/GSoC20/generation_number_v2.md

 ### Corrected Commit Date With Strictly Monotonic Offset

-Jakub later proposed a modification to corrected commit date, _Corrected Commit Date with Strictly Monotonic Offset_ defined as follows [7]:
+Corrected commit date was later modified to _Corrected Commit Date With Strictly Monotonic Offset_, defined as follows [7]:

 For a commit C, let its _offset commit date_ (denoted by odate(C)) be a commit date plus some offset, i.e. odate(C) = date(C) + offset(C),